Spring Health: Controversies

 Despite its mission to improve mental well-being, Spring Health has faced criticism for its internal work culture.
 In late 2021, Business Insider reported that the startup’s intense, “fast-paced” work environment had led to employee burnout and high turnover.
-In response to these issues, CEO April Koh acknowledged in an email to staff that burnout had become a systemic problem within the company and pledged to improve internal support and workplace conditions.
+Koh acknowledged in an email to staff that burnout had become a systemic problem within the company and pledged to improve internal support and workplace conditions.

-In November 2024, Spring Health encountered a regulatory setback in California.
-The state’s Department of Managed Health Care (DMHC) fined Spring Health $1 million for operating an unlicensed health service plan while offering its employee mental health programs to California clients.
-Regulators found that Spring Health had been administering behavioral health benefits to over 370,000 employees in California without the proper state license, essentially functioning as a health plan without authorization.
+In November 2024, California's Department of Managed Health Care (DMHC) fined Spring Health $1 million for operating an unlicensed health service plan.
+Regulators found that Spring Health had been administering behavioral health benefits to over 370,000 employees in California without the proper state license.
 Spring Health acknowledged the violation, agreed to pay the penalty, and took steps to secure the appropriate license to continue its services in California legally.